kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

           servicePort: 80
 ```

 This takes a while to deploy, responses may be 404 and 502 as it becomes available.
-The Ingress performs health checks by GET requesting / and expects a HTTP 200 response.
+The Ingress performs health checks by GET requesting / and expects an HTTP 200 response.

 {% include_relative exercises/3_02.html %}